chame1eon/jnitrace/README.md

 `jnitrace -l libnative-lib.so com.example.myapplication`

 `jnitrace` requires a minimum of two parameters to run a trace:
 * `-l libnative-lib.so` - is used to specify the libraries to trace.
 This argument can be used multiple times or `*` can be used to track all libraries.
+For example, `-l libnative-lib.so -l libanother-lib.so` or `-l *`.
 * `com.example.myapplication` - is the Android package to trace.
 This package must already be installed on the device.

 Optional arguments are listed below:
 * `-m <spawn|attach>` - is used to specify the Frida attach mechanism to use.
 It can either be spawn or attach.
-Spawn is the default option.
+Spawn is the default and recommended option.
 * `-b <fuzzy|accurate|none>` - is used to control backtrace output.
-Fuzzy will use the Frida FUZZY Backtracer, whereas accurate will use the Frida ACCURATE Backtracer.
-None will prevent the backtracer from running.
+By default `jnitrace` will run the backtracer in `accurate` mode.
+This option can be changed to `fuzzy` mode or used to stop the backtrace by using the `none` option.
+See the Frida docs for an explanation on the differences.
 * `-i <regex>` - is used to specify the method names that should be traced.
-This can be helpful for reducing the noise in particularly noisy JNI apps.
-The option can be supplied multiple time.
+This can be helpful for reducing the noise in particularly large JNI apps.
+The option can be supplied multiple times.
+For example, `-i Get -i RegisterNatives` would include only JNI methods that contain Get or RegisterNatives in their name.
+Warning, using these options may result in less rich output information.
 * `-e <regex>` - is used to specify the method names that should be ignored in the trace.
-This can be helpful for reducing the noise in particularly noisy JNI apps.
-The option can be supplied multiple time.
+This can be helpful for reducing the noise in particularly large JNI apps.
+The option can be supplied multiple times.
+For example, `-e ^Find -e GetEnv` would exclude from the results all JNI method names that begin Find or contain GetEnv.
+Warning, using these options may result in less rich output information.
 * `-o path/output.json` - is used to specify an output path where `jnitrace` will store all traced data.
 The information is stored in JSON format to allow later post-processing of the trace data.
 * `-p path/to/script.js` - the path provided is used to load a Frida script into the target process before the `jnitrace` script has loaded.
 This can be used for defeating anti-frida or anti-debugging code before `jnitrace` starts.
 * `-a path/to/script.js` - the path provided is used to load Frida script into the target process after `jnitrace` has been loaded.